 Step #1: Clean The Distiller Boiling Chamber

 - Drain your boiling chamber using the side drain faucet.
 Look inside the boiling chamber and remove any large pieces or chunks of scale.
 Now you can drain out some of the smaller particles.
-Sometimes there is so much filth and buildup in the boiling chamber that the side drain will clog or plug up as it drains.
-Usually the filth, scale and deposits in my distiller boiling chamber looks actually kind of like sand (that is the best way I can describe it, but the most common colors are white, brown and black depending on your source water).
+Sometimes there is so much filth and buildup in the boiling chamber that the side drain will clog or plug up when you try to drain it.
+Usually the filth, scale and deposits in my distiller boiling chamber looks actually kind of like white sand (that is the best way I can describe it, but the most common colors are white, brown and black depending on your source water).
 Your goal here is to just remove any large chunks and drain out what you can.
 If it starts to drain and then gets plugged up don't worry.
-Just get out what you can and then close the side drain.
+Just get out what you can and then don't forget to close the side drain.

 - Fill up the boiling chamber so it is ¼ inch above the water fill line.
 This is easy to see because there is usually a mineral or scale line that goes around the boiling chamber.
-It is kind of looks like a soap scum line in a bathtub.
+It kind of looks like a soap scum line in a bathtub.
 Or a mineral deposit line around a sink.
-We want the Still Clean to clean off this scale and build up, that is why we want to fill it above this water line level.
+We want the Durastill Still Clean to clean off this scale and build up, that is why we want to fill it above this water line level.
 Basically the Still Clean will clean everything below the water level.
-Make sure you don't fill up the boiling chamber completely because you don't want the filthy water and still clean to go into steam coil tube at the top of the boiling chamber.
+Make sure you don't fill up the boiling chamber completely because you don't want the filthy water and still clean to go into condenser coil tube at the top of the boiling chamber.
 I like to just use a pitcher of tap water and manually fill up the boiling chamber until I get the water line 1/4 inch above the fill line.